georges-delrieu/verkstedt_challenge/README.md

 ## Replayability
-To replicate this build, you need to meet two requirements
+To replicate this build, you need to meet three requirements
 - Having Terraform installed and in path
 - Having Docker installed and in path
 - An AWS account, and the CLI installed and in path